 Requesting access to your personal data

-Under data protection legislation, clients have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to records, contact the Chief Executive (whose details are below).
+Under the law, you have the right to request access to information that we hold about you (‘subject access request’).
+To make a request for your personal information, or be given access to records, contact the Controller (details below).
+We will endeavour to respond to your request within a month and if this isn’t possible we will let you know.

 Changes to this privacy notice